EvictionLab/eviction-lab-website/content/eviction-tracking/las-vegas-nv.md

 {{% report_chart id="avg" data="/uploads/lasvegas_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Las Vegas were around historical averages in January and February of 2020.
-Filings fell in March and April 2020, but increased in the following months.<sup>1</sup>
+This plot shows monthly eviction filings in Las Vegas over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Data for Clark County were collected by Subrina Hudson of the Las Vegas Review-Journal; historical averages cover 2016-2019.